doehm/survivoR/README.md

 64 seasons.
 1011 people.
 1 package!

-survivoR is a collection of data sets detailing events across 64 seasons of Survivor US, Survivor Australia, Survivor South Africa and Survivor New Zealand.
-It includes castaway information, vote history, immunity and reward challenge winners, jury votes, advantage details and heaps more!
+survivoR is a collection of data sets detailing events across 64 seasons of Survivor US, Australia, South Africa, New Zealand and UK.
+It includes castaway information, vote history, immunity and reward challenge winners, jury votes, advantage details and a lot more.

 # Installation

-Now on CRAN (v2.08) or Git (v2.1).
+Now on CRAN (v2.1.0) or Git (v2.1.0).

 If Git \> CRAN I’d suggest install from Git.
 We are constantly improving the data sets so the github version is likely to be slightly improved.